-As a result, 2019 was an extremely challenging year for AMG's Management Board, which had to manage a sharp decline in both results (compared to the peak performance of 2018) and share price (that hit its 10-year high in June 2018 at EUR 52.80).
-During 2019, the Management Board had to announce twice that it had lowered its target for full year 2019 EBITDA.
-Given the various challenges faced during 2019, the resulting EBITDA of \$121 million was welcomed by the Supervisory Board as a very positive result.
-The Management Board focused on many projects during 2019 that it had initiated earlier.
-The new segment, AMG Technologies, established on January 1, 2019 with a renewed and central focus on the aerospace markets, had a promising start with good results in 2019.
-AMG also announced during the year that it would start the review of various public listing alternatives of AMG Technologies.
-In addition, during 2019, the Management Board was strongly focused on driving the strategic projects of the Company, including: i) securing the \$307 million municipal bond financing necessary to essentially double capacity of the AMG Vanadium recycling facility in Ohio, USA; ii) the signing of a joint venture agreement with Shell Catalysts & Technologies; and iii) the reorientation of the lithium strategy to focus on a battery-grade lithium hydroxide plant in Germany.
+As a result, and with the COVID-19 pandemic causing personal and economic pain and suffering throughout the year, 2020 was an extremely challenging one for AMG's Management Board, which had to manage a sharp decline in results in a highly unpredictable economic environment.
+Given these challenges faced during 2020, the resulting EBITDA of \$67 million was welcomed by the Supervisory Board as a very positive result.
+The Management Board continued to focus on various projects during 2020 that it had initiated earlier, although with different speeds and intensities depending on the economic circumstances.
+In addition, during 2020, the Management Board was strongly focused on driving the strategic projects of the Company, including: i) the construction of a new production facility in Zanesville, Ohio, USA essentially doubling capacity of the existing AMG Vanadium recycling facility in Cambridge, Ohio, USA; ii) the start of the operation of the joint venture with Shell Catalysts & Technologies; and iii) the start of the implementation of the (renewed) lithium strategy to focus on a battery-grade lithium hydroxide plant in Germany.